 - A. Covered Contracts.
 The provisions of this section 4.2 may be used for public works projects where the estimated cost does not exceed \$300,000 and for the purchase of materials where the estimated cost does not exceed \$75,000.
 The breaking of any project or purchases into units or accomplishing any projects by phases is prohibited if it is done for the purpose of avoiding the maximum dollar amount of a contract that may be let using the small works roster process. - B Telephone or Written Quotations.
 The Superintendent shall obtain telephone, written or electronic quotations for public works contracts from contractors on the small works roster to assure that a competitive price is established and to award contracts to the responsible bidder with the lowest responsive bid as follows: - 1.
-A contract awarded from a small works roster need not be advertised. - 2.
-Invitations for quotations shall include an estimate of the scope and nature of the work to be performed as well as details of all materials and equipment to be furnished.
+A contract awarded from a small works roster need not be advertised.

+- 2. Invitations for quotations shall include an estimate of the scope and nature of the work to be performed as well as details of all materials and equipment to be furnished.
 However, detailed plans and specifications do not need to be included in the invitation.
-This subsection does not eliminate other requirements for architectural or engineering approvals as to quality and compliance with state regulations and building codes.

-- 3. Quotations may be invited from all appropriate contractors on the small works roster. - C. Posting.
+This subsection does not eliminate other requirements for architectural or engineering approvals as to quality and compliance with state regulations and building codes. - 3.
+Quotations may be invited from all appropriate contractors on the small works roster. - 4.
+Quotations will be accepted from any contractor who is listed on the small works roster on the date set for opening quotations. - C. Posting.
 The Superintendent shall post a list of all contracts awarded using the small works roster at the District's offices at least once every year and make that list available to the Board.
 The list shall contain the name of the contractor or vendor awarded the contract, the amount of the contract, a brief description of the items purchased, or the type of work performed, and the date a contract was awarded.
 The list shall also state the location where the bid quotations for the contracts are available for public inspection. - 4.3.
 Limited Public Works Process.
-If a public works project is estimated to cost less than \$35,000, the Superintendent may award the contract using the limited public works process provided under RCW 39.04.155(3). - A. For limited public works projects, the Superintendent will solicit electronic or written quotations from a minimum of three (3) contractors from the small works roster and shall award the contract to the lowest responsible bidder as defined under RCW 39.04.350. - B. The solicitation shall include an estimate of the scope and nature of the work to be performed as well as the materials and equipment to be provided. - B. After a limited public works award is made, the quotations shall be open to public inspection and available by electronic request. - C. For limited public works projects, the District may waive the performance bond requirements of Chapter 39.08 RCW and the retainage requirements of Chapter 60.28 RCW, thereby assuming the liability for the contractor's nonpayment of laborers, mechanics, subcontractors, materialmen, suppliers, and taxes imposed under RCW Title 82 that may be due from the contractor for the limited public works project.
+If a public works project is estimated to cost less than \$35,000, the Superintendent may award the contract using the limited public works process provided under RCW 39.04.155(3). - A. For limited public works projects, the Superintendent will solicit electronic or written quotations from a minimum of three (3) contractors from the small works roster and shall award the contract to the lowest responsible bidder as defined under RCW 39.04.350 provided the winning bidder is listed on the small works roster on the date set for opening bids. - B. The solicitation shall include an estimate of the scope and nature of the work to be performed as well as the materials and equipment to be provided. - C. After a limited public works award is made, the quotations shall be open to public inspection and available by electronic request. - D. For limited public works projects, the District may waive the performance bond requirements of Chapter 39.08 RCW and the retainage requirements of Chapter 60.28 RCW, thereby assuming the liability for the contractor's nonpayment of laborers, mechanics, subcontractors, materialmen, suppliers, and taxes imposed under RCW Title 82 that may be due from the contractor for the limited public works project.
 However, the District shall have the right of recovery against the contractor for any payments made on the contractor's behalf.